 ARRIVAL – Arrival group transfers from Florence Airport to the property are scheduled 12:30pm; and from Florence Train Station to property at 3pm.

 DEPARTURE – Departure group transfer from the Estate to Florence Airport/Train Station is at 11:00am.

 If you cannot make the scheduled group transfer time, a special transfer can be reserved.
 The new transfers are not part of the included Group transfer and are not included in the program price.
 New transfers can be ordered by Cooking Vacations or guests may take a taxi on their own.

 2019 Dates: This program is available throughout the entire year.
 You can check in and start your cooking program any day of the week.
 Rates are subject to change based on currency exchange.
 Call for updated rates.
 Airfare not included.
 Group transfers for any cooking tour or tours that include transfers, are for the group and are not private.
 Transfers before, after or to another destination outside of your cooking tour are not included in the program price.
 If you would like to add on a private transfer or transfers, let us know and we will send you pricing.

 Full Day Tour ~ Siena & San Gimignano

-A private 7-hour excursion through the Tuscan Hills, to visit Chianti and “la strada di vini”, the street of wine country, touring through San Gimignano~ Italy’s wine country & Siena~the Medieval City of Art & Romance, in a private car with our driver/guide.
+A private 7-hour excursion through the Tuscan Hills, to visit Chianti and “la strada dei vini”, the street of wine country, touring through San Gimignano~ Italy’s wine country & Siena~the Medieval City of Art & Romance, in a private car with our driver/guide.
 Giovanni your driver will bring you to our favorite Tuscan trattoria (lunch and wine not included).
 This excursion is optional, and is an extra charge.

-$430 per person, based on double occupancy.
-All taxes and Italian VAT included.
+495 Euros for 1 to 3 guests, all taxes and Italian VAT included.
 Lunch and gratuities not included.